Tax Receivable Agreement and Income Taxes

 Tax Receivable Agreement

 The TRA liability is calculated by determining the tax basis subject to the TRA (“tax basis”) and applying a blended tax rate to the basis differences and calculating the resulting impact.
 The blended tax rate consists of the U.S. federal income tax rate and assumed combined state and local income tax rate driven by the apportionment factors applicable to each state.
 Any taxable income or loss generated by the Company will be allocated to TRA Holders in accordance with the TRA, and distributions to the owners of LLC Units in an amount sufficient to fund their tax obligations will be made.
 Pursuant to the Company’s election under Section 754 of the Code, the Company expects to obtain an increase in its share of the tax basis in the net assets of DDH, LLC when LLC interests are redeemed or exchanged by the members of DDH, LLC.
 The Company plans to make an election under Section 754 if the Code for each taxable year in which a redemption or exchange of LLC interest occurs.
-As of June 30, 2022, no redemptions or exchanges have been made by the members of DDH, LLC.
+During the three months ended September 30, 2022, a member of DDM exchanged 100,000 Class B shares into Class A shares.

 The term of the TRA commenced upon completion of our IPO and will continue until all tax benefits that are subject to the TRA have been utilized or expired, unless we exercise our right to terminate the TRA.
 If we elect to terminate the TRA early (or it is terminated early due to changes in control), our obligations under the TRA would accelerate and we would be required to make an immediate payment equal to the present value of the anticipated future payments to be made by us under the TRA.

 Through the Organizational Transactions completed in February 2022, the Company formed an Up-C structure which allows DDM to continue to realize tax benefits associated with owning interests in an entity that is treated as a partnership for U.S. federal income tax purposes.
-Under the TRA, the Company is subject to corporation income tax on 19.7% of the taxable income, and as a result, recorded a provision for federal income tax of $86,676 for the three months ended June 30, 2022.
+Under the TRA, the Company is subject to corporation income tax on 19.7% of the taxable income, and as a result, recorded a provision for federal income tax of $81,710 and $168,386 for the three and nine months ended September 30, 2022, respectively.
 In the fiscal year ending December 31, 2021, the Company was treated as a partnership, and therefore no income tax expense was recognized.

 Provision for income taxes consisted of: